In this tutorial we will see step by step how disable Microsoft AutoUpdate on macOS. Box of update for Microsoft products installed on macOS.

 Theoretically, it is a beneficial service for improving security, performance, bug fixes and adding new features for Microsoft applications on Mac.
 Basically, that pop-up that appears immediately after starting Mac is annoying for many users Mac.
 Accustomed to discretion, reliability and optimization of working time.

-How to disable Microsoft AutoUpdate on macOS?
+How do we disable Microsoft AutoUpdate on macOS?

 If you are determined to disable / remove this Microsoft application update service from Mac, the following steps will help you do this.